victoriadrake/chatgptmax/README.md

 This is a sample text.
 It contains some stop words that should be removed.
 We will use the chatgptmax module to clean and process this text.
 ```

-You can use the `clean_text_from_file` function to read and clean the text from this file:
+You can use the `clean.text_from_file` method to read and clean the text from this file:

 ```python
 from chatgptmax import clean